 \subsection{Indoor Scene Registration}

-We train and evaluate R-PointHop on indoor point cloud scans from the 3DMatch dataset \cite{zeng20173dmatch}.
+We {trained} and evaluated R-PointHop on indoor point cloud scans from the 3DMatch dataset \cite{zeng20173dmatch}.
 This dataset is an ensemble of several RGB-D reconstruction datasets such as 7-Scenes \cite{shotton2013scene} and SUN3D \cite{xiao2013sun3d}.
-The dataset comprises of various indoor scenes like bedroom, kitchen, office, lab, and hotel.
-There are 62 scenes in total, which are split into 54 for training and 8 for testing.
-Every scene is further divided into various partial overlapping point clouds consisting of 200-700K points.
+The dataset comprises of various indoor scenes {such as} bedroom, kitchen, office, lab, and hotel.
+There are 62 scenes in total, which are split into 54 training {scenes} and 8 testing {scenes}. {Each} scene is further divided into various partial overlapping point clouds consisting of 200-700K points.

 During training and evaluations, 2,048 points are randomly sampled from each point cloud scan.
 By inspecting several examples visually, randomly selected points roughly span the entire set and, hence, computationally intensive sampling schemes such as FPS can be avoided.
 256 neighboring points are used to determine the LRF.
 We append point coordinates with the surface normal and geometric features (e.g., linearity, planarity, sphericity, eigen entropy, etc. \cite{hackel2016fast}) obtained from eigenvalues of local PCA as point attributes.
 Since local PCA is already performed in the LRF computation, their eigenvalues are readily available.
 Furthermore, we use RANSAC \cite{fischler1981random} to estimate the transformation.
 Some successful registration results are shown in Fig. \ref{fig:3dmatch}.